LSAT Prep Booksadmin

-Taking a full-length test is quite the endeavor, and it fine to do one section at a time in addition to taking a full-length exam.
+Taking a full-length test is quite the endeavor, and it fine to do one section at a time in addition to taking full-length exams.

-It is best to save the newest exams for a full-length take, and use the older ones for section reviews.
+It is best to save the newest exams for a full-length take and use the older ones for section reviews.
 Any test before PT70 would be great for doing section reviews.
 The far older ones are also perfectly fine.
-As of matter of fact, there has been a recent influx of nonstandard games on the newer LSATs that are similar to games on the older tests.
+As of matter of fact, there has been a recent influx of difficult games on the newer LSATs that are similar to games on the older tests.

 However you may study with these prep tests, the fact remains that they are the foundation of your LSAT journey.

 One of the most popular LSAT prep books is The LSAT Trainer by Mike Kim.
 Mike Kim is highly experienced: he was the director of Curriculum for the LSAT at Manhattan Prep, and he eventually left to write the LSAT Trainer.
 The book shortly became a bestseller in the LSAT world, and it easy to see why.